Slow Flow Yoga with Maylen

 Each session begins with a 15-minute guided wellness circle where we share from the heart—touching on topics like stress, sleep, energy shifts, hormones, body image, self-worth, and emotional balance.
 We then move into a 30-minute slow-flow yoga practice designed to calm the nervous system, support joint health, boost circulation, and reconnect you with your inner strength.

 This class is open to all levels—no yoga experience needed.
-Come as you are, and leave feeling more grounded, supported, and empowered on your journey through midlife.
+Come as you are, and leave feeling more grounded, supported, and empowered.

-Sessions are held live out of Kirkland, WA but you can join from wherever you are.
+Sessions are held live out of Lynnwood, WA but you can join from wherever you are.